-The twenty-six unpaid volunteer participants of the experiment were graduate (n=16) and under graduate (n=10) students of Dalhousie University.
-Sixteen participants were from Computer Science discipline and seven were from Faculty of Science and the rest were from other disciplines.
-The spread of age range was from $\leq 20~(n=1)$ to 41-50~(n=1) with the age range 21-25 years having the highest frequency (namely 12).
-There were nineteen male and seven female participants and all of them were familiar with the WWW environment and spend an average of 6-10 hours on the Internet each day.
+The 26 unpaid volunteer participants of the experiment were graduate (n = 16) and undergraduate (n = 10) students of Dalhousie University.
+Sixteen participants were from the Computer Science discipline, seven were from the Faculty of Science and the rest were from other disciplines.
+The spread of age range was from < 20 (n = 1) to 41-50 (n = 1) with the age range 21-25 years having the highest frequency (i.e., 12).
+There were 19 male and seven female participants and all of them were familiar with the WWW environment and spend an average of six to ten hours on the internet each day.
 One participant faced a problem in understanding the language of the website and hence, the result from that participant was excluded from the final analysis.
-Recruitment of participants consisted of inclass recruitment with permission from instructors, in-person and email message to the students' group-mail.
+Recruitment of participants consisted of in-class recruitment with permission from instructors, in-person and e-mail message to the students' group-mail.

-7.3 Spatial Ability Tests
+7.3 Spatial ability tests

-In this study, spatial visualization ability was assessed using the paper-pencil based paper folding test (VZ-2) and surface development test (VZ-3) taken from the Kit of Factor-Referenced Cognitive Tests (Ekstrom et al., 1976).
+In this study, spatial visualisation ability was assessed using the paper/pencil-based paper folding test (VZ-2) and surface development test (VZ-3) from the Kit of Factor-Referenced Cognitive Tests (Ekstrom et al., 1976).

-7.4 Data Acquisition
+7.4 Data acquisition

-For data acquisition purpose, a customized usability testing service Uzilla^a was used in the study.
-Uzilla is an instrumented Web browser that logs user interaction details like clicks, mouse downs, mouse overs and scrolling with the internet based systems into its integrated, analysis and aggregation data collection server (Edmonds, 2003).
+For data acquisition purposes, the customised usability testing service, Uzilla,1 was used in the study.
+Uzilla is an instrumented web browser that logs user interaction details like clicks, mouse downs, mouse overs and scrolling with the internet-based systems into its integrated, analysis and aggregation data collection server (Edmonds, 2003).

-7.5 Independent Variable
+7.5 Independent variable

-Spatial ability was the independent variable that has been focused in this study.
+Spatial ability was the independent variable that has been focused on in this study.
 Spatial ability score for each participant was the sum of scores on the VZ-2 and VZ-3 tests.
 Answers were corrected for guessing following the equation described in the Manual for the Kit of Factor-Referenced Cognitive Tests (Ekstrom et al., 1976).
 Skewness and kurtosis of the distribution were calculated using statistical functions available in Microsoft Excel 2003.
 The skewness of the distribution was 0.18.
 The value, being close to zero, meant that the distribution was not skewed and did not have any heavy left or right tail.
 The kurtosis score was -0.83.
 According to the analysis, an ideal normal distribution should have a kurtosis score equal to zero.
 The negative value indicated that the distribution was not peaked but rather was relatively flat.
 There were no statistics available on these tests in Kit of Factor Referenced Cognitive Tests (Ekstrom et al., 1976).
 However, a previous compilation of this kit by French et al. (1963) contains statistics on these tests from two studies.
 The first study had 46 college students as participants.
 The mean score was 28.7.
 Another study, found in the same (French et al., 1963), used 86 Army enlistees as participants.
 The mean score in this study was 24.1.
-The mean score for this study was 21.67 ahttp://www.uzilla.net median were placed in the low spatial ability group.
-However, after classification, for Condition 1, there were 7 participants in the low spatial ability group and 6 participants in the high spatial ability group.
-For Condition 2, there were 6 participants in the low spatial ability group and 6 participants in the high spatial ability group.
-For this condition, one participant who faced problem in understanding the language of the website, was not considered for the classification.
+The mean score for this study was 21.67.